 Similar to human but with worse feat options.
 You can also trade the Skill Focus for Dual-Minded (+2 Will saves) or a weapon proficiency.
 Multitalented perk is thoroughly useless and as such I recommend swapping it out for Fey Thoughts and picking up Sense Motive and something else as class skills or taking Blended View for darkvision.
 Failing that swap it for Jungle Affinity.Dwarf:

 The big question is whether you lose your racial +2 bonus to all saves vs spells and poisons while shapeshifted.
-If you do lose it, skip playing dwarf.
+If you do lose it, skip playing dwarf unless you are playing Lycanthropic archetype Shifter.
 If not, then it's a decent pick. +2 racial bonus to all saves vs spells and poisons is great, especially when you add the Glory of Old trait (+1 trait bonus to all saves vs spells and poisons), and Steel Soul feat (another +2 racial bonus to all saves vs spells and poisons).
-You can also use Heirloom Weapon to gain proficiency in a Dwarven Longhammer/Longaxe for ape reach builds, although having a large size longhamer/longaxe as your heirloom weapon will be interesting to explain (family of shifters and/or wizards who are fond of enlarge person, I guess?).
+You can also use Heirloom Weapon to gain proficiency in a Dwarven Longhammer/Longaxe for monkey reach builds, although having a large size longhamer/longaxe as your heirloom weapon will be interesting to explain (family of shifters and/or wizards who are fond of enlarge person, I guess?).
 Swapping languages for Xenophobic for another +1 vs mind-affecting saves is also recommended, but you'll be stuck speaking Dwarven only until you have reached level 2 and invested 2 skill ranks of linguistics.
 Better have a party member pick up Dwarven as a bonus language from his int bonus at level 1 or invest a rank into linguistics so he can play translator.
 Replacing Defensive Training and Hatred for Slag Child is not a bad call either.Non-Core RacesAasimar:

 Your options are to go Archon-Blooded (+2 Con, +2 Wis / Intimidate, Sense Motive / continual flame) or Garuda-Blooded (+2 Dex, +2 Wis / Acrobatics, Fly / see invisibility).
 The +2 Dex from Garuda-Blooded has some use for Combat Reflexes build (bear in mind pouncing Shifter with Tiger shape still has a 10 foot reach for a spare Combat Reflexes feat).
 If your GM would rule you lose your Celestial Resistance trait when Wild Shaped, definitely replace it with Deathless Spirit.
 If not, Deathless Spirit is still not a bad given Planar Wild Shape (esp. if you're going to pick up the celestial template instead of fiendish).
 You should probably also replace Darkvision with Halo which you can use while wild-shaped and if Archon-Blooded, replace your spell-like ability with Incorruptible for the Corruption Resistance spell-like ability.
 Continual Flame is redundant when you have Halo.Tiefling: